salpida-foundation/sal-meter-kernel-program/README.md

 ## Start Here

 ### 1) Fast orientation
-If you are new, start here first:
+If you are new, begin here:

 - [FAQ](./docs/faq.md)
 - [Roadmap](./docs/roadmap.md)